-HAPPY Sunday BIRTHDAYS
+HAPPY Thursday BIRTHDAYS

 The most comprehensive listing of 6,000 Los Angeles Radio People, spanning the last 50 years, is now available just by clicking on your favorite personality.
 The listings provide a colorful snapshot of where they came from, where and when they worked, and what they’re doing now.
 Enjoy!

 (Sandy and Wink Martindale flanking M/M George Bush, AJ Hammer, JoJo Wright, Geoff Edwards, Dan Avey, Joe Grande, Richard Rudman, and Sandy Kelley)

 New Voice at Country KKGO

 (April 24, 2014) Kent Walls is the newest voice at KKGO, Go Country 105.
 In addition to his new weekend shift, Kent also is an on-air host and reporter for the Anaheim Ducks and a correspondent for Ducks Weekly on Fox Sports Prime Ticket.
 When not on the mic or camera, he is a partner at Three-Point Stance (www.three-pointstance.com), a multimedia production company and creative agency in Culver City with content reaching over 175 million-plus views across theatrical, cable and online audiences.

 “My new assignment at Go Country was a great opportunity through my current work at a host/reporter for the Anaheim Ducks and as a correspondent for Ducks Weekly on Fox Sports Prime Ticket,” emailed Walls.
 “I’ve been a big Country music fan for years dating back to when I was in college and I worked in the Phoenix market promoting country concerts for the US Airways Center [then America West Arena].”